Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Litter: Moderate: flowers, leaves and seedpods.

 Propagation: Carob is considered difficult to propagate.
 Cuttings from bisexual or female trees can be treated with IBA rooting hormone and planted mid-spring in a polythene tunnel with water misting.
-Seed should be soaked in hot water for 10 minutes followed by soaking in tap water for 48 hours before planting.
-While some sources recommend germinating the seed in a forestry seedling tube, the taproot is delicate and transplanting must be done with care.
-In-ground planting with protection for the young seedling from intense sun might be as successful.
+For seed, file a groove 1-2mm in length into the coat (scarification), then soak in water for one hour before planting.
+Some sources recommend germinating the seed in a forestry seedling tube, however the taproot is delicate and transplanting must be done with care.

 Uses: Ornamental, edible seedpods, shade tree.
 The dried pods are naturally sweet and can be eaten raw by carefully biting around, and spitting out, the hard seeds.
 The dried pods, without the hard seeds, are ground into a sweet, chocolate tasting, caffeine free powder.
 The powder is nutritious, low fat, and has no bitter flavor components.
 The seeds are processed into an edible gum used as a thickener called locust bean gum.
 The whole pods with seeds can also be ground into a nutritious flour.